 Ferrata Lipella can certainly be ranked high on top of the most prestigeous ferratas of Dolomites.
 It is variety which is most characteristic for it.
 The entry through a long World War I tunnel, a very high W wall, which is climbed ledge by ledge, finally a short summit ridge.
 All with a great, most wild mountain scenery around.

-ApproachYou start the tour in Rif.
-A. Dibona (2030 m), which can be reached by a narrow road from the main road Cortina d'Ampezzo - Falzarego Pass.
+You start the tour in Rif.
+A. Dibona (2037 m), which can be reached by a narrow road from the main road Cortina d'Ampezzo - Falzarego Pass.

-The path now crosses the whole west wall of Tofana di Rozes by sometimes narrow, sometimes comfortable bands.
+The path now crosses the whole western wall of Tofana di Rozes by sometimes narrow, sometimes comfortable bands.
 Unfortunately you don't gain much of altitude, but the scenery is great.
 You are in the middle of the monumental wall, on the other side of Val Travenanzes you can admire the walls of the South Fanes Spitze (2980 m) and you must also keep eyes on the path and take care of other climbers' safety.
-So you arrive to the very northern part of the west face - to the towers of Tre Dita (Drei Fingern, Three Fingers, 2694 m).
+So you arrive to the very northern part of the western face - to the towers of Tre Dita (Drei Fingern, Three Fingers, 2694 m).

 By Tre Dita you have the option of leaving vertical walls.
-But if you wish to reach the summit this option would take you to the middle of the north-east slope and only there you could again turn upwards.
+But if you wish to reach the summit, this option would take you to the middle of the north-east slope and only there you could again turn upwards.
 And you probably don't wish to go around the whole mountain to reach the top!
-That's why it is recommended to return into the west wall and continue towards the top.
+That's why it is recommended to return into the West wall and continue towards the top.

-So, the Ferrata Lipella turns at Tre Dita sharply to the right, goes over few bands to a small amphytheater and than steeply, in some cases almost vertically up towards the north-west ridge.
-Now you must be already tired a bit, pegs and cables are often wet there and you must be very careful not to make a deadly mistake.
+So, the Ferrata Lipella turns at Tre Dita sharply to the right, goes over a few bands to a small amphitheater and than steeply, in some cases almost vertically up towards the north-west ridge.
+Now you must be already tired a bit, pegs and cables are often wet there and you must be very careful not to make a fatal mistake.
 The climb ends on the altitude of 3027 m, where you reach the NW ridge.

-Of course it is best to descend by the north slope and over the Forcella Fontananegra to the Dibona hut.
+Of course it is best to descend by the northern slope (normal route) and over the Forcella Fontananegra to the Dibona hut.